filecoin-project/devgrants/rfps/chainlink-and-filecoin.md

-UPDATE 9/23/2021: We have extended the deadline of this RFP till **17 December, 2021**.
+UPDATE 9/23/2021: We have extended the deadline of this RFP to **17 December, 2021**.
 Applications will be evaluated on a rolling basis.

 # Chainlink x Filecoin